The Lost Children (lyrics)

 A Truly Great Live Album From 1969, Plus!

 First, this CD contains the live Sunday Concert album, from 1969, and it also includes five studio cuts that were never released on any other album (either LP or CD).
-It'a actually a rather odd juxtaposition, and turns listening into two experiences; 11 songs performed live at Massey Hall in March, 1969 (not on one evening, although there is no informaation about which day each song comes from), and the studio cuts which are mastered at a much higher level.
+It'a actually a rather odd juxtaposition, and turns listening into two experiences; 11 songs performed live at Massey Hall in March, 1969, and the studio cuts which are mastered at a much higher level.
 So, listening, it's like 2 albums: an LP (11 tracks), and what we might call an EP of studio recordings.
 I don't mention this as a criticism; it's just an observation about how I react when I listen to it.
 It's one of a handful of CDs I listen to when I travel long distances.

 The live album is really a gem: Lightfoot at his 60s peak, performing a few of his best known songs, and the five songs that he never recorded in the studio.
 If Lightfoot hadn't released this live album, we'd never have heard these wonderful songs.